-Climbing out of bed, I look in the mirror to see an exhausted woman, dark circles under her eyes.
+Climbing out of bed, I look in the mirror to see an exhausted woman with dark circles under her eyes.

 “Mommy!”
-Callum screams running into my room slamming into my legs.
+Callum screams, running into my room and slamming into my legs.
 I buckle a little, then reach down and scoop him up.

 “Good.
 Let me get dressed and then I’ll help you.”
 I set him down and reach into my closet, pulling out my typical work look.
 An empire waist dress with a cardigan, the dress lay over my stomach hiding the baby weight I never could lose.